-You should first write and test your queries using the sandbox before running them on real data.
+You should write and test your queries using the sandbox before running them on real data.

 Create, and edit queries

 - Go to the Ads Data Hub interface.